 FIRE DRILLS

-Fire drills will be held once a month.
+Fire drills will be held at least once a month.
 Preparing the children adequately for a true emergency dictates that they NOT get coats, etc. before exiting the building.
 We want them to learn to respond instinctively to the sound of the emergency bell.
 All staff members receive fire safety instruction at the start of each school year.
 There will also be 2 practice Lock Down drills during the school year.

 EMERGENCY MANAGEMENT POLICIES AND PROCEDURES

 Redeemer will be using the Standard Response Protocol to respond to emergency events that may occur at the school.
-We are locked from the outside at all timesoutside when children are in attendance.
+We are always locked from the outside when children are in attendance.
 Every classroom can be locked from the inside and this protocol will be used during emergency drills throughout the year.
-There are cameras at the entrances to the building.
-Entrance is obtained through a buzzer system.
-Intercom system and video screens are located in the Director’s office.
+There is a Ring Doorbell camera at the entrance to the school.
+Entrance is obtained through the Ring Doorbell and a buzzer system.
+Intercom system and video screens are located on linked mobile devices and in the Director’s office.
 If the person is unknown or looks questionable, we will ask through the intercom to state their reason for entry before opening door.
 We ask all parents not to open doors to allow entrance into the building.
 We want to keep the children in our care safe.
 In an emergency evacuation or lockdown when parents come to pick children up, they must sign their child out.
 Children will only be released to a parent or designated person on their release form.
 No exceptions will be made.
 The Director and/or staff will stay with all children until they are picked up.

 STANDARD RESPONSE PROTOCOL PROCEDURES